 - Researching keywords relevant to the company’s industry and businesses

 - Selecting the highest-ranking keywords, and creating ad campaigns around it

 - Tracking SEO trends according to the dynamic search-engine algorithms

 - Identifying the target audience

-Apart from this, the PPC advertising also lets companies advertise on prominent positions on the Search Engine Results Page (SERP) based upon the bidding results.
+Apart from this, PPC advertising also lets companies advertise in prominent positions on the Search Engine Results Page (SERP) based on the bidding results.
 These advertisements drive traffic to the company website and pay every time someone clicks on these ads; therefore, the name.